why Micron Technology Inc. [MU] is a Good Choice for Investors After New Price Target of $68.57

-Micron Technology Inc. [NASDAQ: MU] jumped around 0.72 points on Friday, while shares priced at $61.23 at the close of the session, up 1.19%.
+Micron Technology Inc. [NASDAQ: MU] slipped around -0.69 points on Friday, while shares priced at $60.92 at the close of the session, down -1.12%.
 The company report on May 4, 2023 at 4:01 PM that Micron Technology Announces Upcoming Investor Events.

 Micron Technology, Inc. (Nasdaq: MU), announced today that company executives will participate in fireside chats at the following investor events:.